0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

         uint256[] memory inputs,
         ICircuitValidator validator
     ) internal view override {
-        // check that challenge input of the proof is equal to the msg.sender address addr = GenesisUtils.int256ToAddress(
+        // check that the challenge input of the proof is equal to the msg.sender address addr = GenesisUtils.int256ToAddress(
             inputs[validator.getChallengeInputIndex()]
         );
         require(
             _msgSender() == addr,
-            "address in proof is not a sender address" );
+            "address in the proof is not a sender address" );
     }